Personal Guarantee Advice on Demand for Payment, Director's Personal Guarantee Advice Guidance and Help provided by IBAS since 1992

 Mr H was absolutely delighted and wrote: ‘We would highly recommend your services to anyone placed in the same position that we found ourselves in.’

 'I found IBAS to be Impressive & professional with no nonsense.
 I followed IBAS strategy totally and the result was spectacular.
 Thanks for putting my life back on track and saving me a bucket load of money - I cannot thank you enough.
 I would now start with IBAS and ignore all the others who are 'selling' an imitation of these guys but without IBAS knowledge! - AT November 2016

-IBAS aim to provide good specialist advice and resolution before litigation if possible but if IBAS is involved immediately after demand for payment by a bank, our aim is to gain all information which we know is necessary to assess legal arguments - against existing case law.
-IBAS lay the 'groundwork' for successful defences or banking claims by first preserving any defences which then exist and yes, we have assisted in many cases which have been won by our members after litigation in the County Court, High Court and the Court of Appeal.
+IBAS aim to provide good specialist advice and resolution before litigation and if IBAS is involved immediately after demand for payment by a bank, our aim is to gain all information which we know is necessary to assess legal arguments.
+IBAS lay the 'groundwork' for successful defences of banking claims by first preserving any defences which then exist - and yes, we have assisted in many cases which have been won by our members after litigation in the County Court, High Court and the Court of Appeal.